 1 1/2 c. organic cane sugar

 1 tsp. vanilla

 1 c. salted pepitas (or other seeds)

-These chunks of brittle make great gifts for guys who are difficult to shop for.
+These chunks of Pumpkin Beer Brittle make great gifts for guys who are difficult to shop for.